 This should be blamed on the company's design rather than the filter itself.
 Box filters have come in all shapes and sizes over the years, but some design aspects are questionable.
 Since these filters are air-driven, they tend to float unless they are anchored.
 Almost all box filters come with a stationary piece that is meant to be bunkered by gravel.
 The older models’ pieces are detachable, and why, I do not know.
 So you can lose them and not be able to keep your filter in place?
 Later ones have the stationary as a permanent part of the filter (or at least tougher to detach), although this puts people who don’t use substrate at a disadvantage.

 If you lost the stationary piece and the filter has a flat top, merely place a rock on top of it and it will hold whether you have gravel or not.
 Unfortunately, some box filter designs have slanted tops instead.
 Reminds me of my high school lockers with the same slant; just WHY?
 These two design flaws can be frustrating, but they can be dealt with.

 Using suction cups meant to anchor air stones on the wall can help tremendously; just attach the suction cup to the tube above the filter (by a few inches) and it will at least stay down.

 You could always just place rocks or gravel inside of the filter.
-In fact, one of my box filters consist only of gravel and floss (makes great biological filtration!)
+In fact, one of my box filters consists only of gravel and floss (which makes great biological filtration!)